Amey-Thakur/COMPUTER-NETWORK-AND-COMPUTER-NETWORK-LAB/README.md

 - **Knowledge Preservation**: To maintain organized access to comprehensive study materials beyond the classroom.
 - **Continuous Learning**: To support lifelong learning by enabling easy revisitation of fundamental networking concepts.
-- **Academic Documentation**: To authentically document my learning journey through CN and CN Lab.
+- **Academic Documentation**: To authentically document my learning journey through Computer Network and Computer Network Laboratory.
 - **Community Contribution**: To share these resources with students and learners who may benefit from them.

 All materials in this repository were gathered, organized, and documented by me during my undergraduate studies (2018-2022) as part of my coursework and exam preparation.